Best Creatine for Women in 2026: Ranked for Strength, Safety, and Zero Bloat

 #6.
 Legion Creatine Gummies

-Legion built their reputation on science-backed formulations and transparent labeling, and their creatine gummies reflect that approach.
-Each five-gummy serving delivers a full 5 grams of creatine monohydrate—the clinically studied dose—without artificial sweeteners, flavors, or dyes.
-For women who simply don't want to deal with powders, Legion offers a legitimate alternative that doesn't sacrifice dosing.
+Legion built its reputation on science-backed formulations and transparent labeling, and its creatine gummies reflect that.
+Each serving delivers a full 5 grams of creatine monohydrate, the clinically studied dose, without artificial sweeteners, flavors, or dyes.
+For women who simply don't want to deal with powders, this is a legitimate alternative that doesn't sacrifice dosing.

-The gummies are third-party lab tested through Labdoor, with results published on their website, and manufactured in NSF-certified, FDA-inspected facilities.
-They lack the NSF Certified for Sport designation that competitive athletes require, but for everyday fitness, the testing standards are solid.
+The gummies are third-party lab tested with batch-specific Certificates of Analysis published on Legion's site, and they're manufactured in NSF-certified, FDA-inspected facilities under cGMP compliance.
+They don't carry the NSF Certified for Sport designation that competitive athletes require, but for everyday fitness the testing standards are strong.

 The details: